-Easier Walk: We begin our walk in Agios Fotas following a wide track to the Agia Moni Monastery, considered to be one of the oldest on Cyprus.
-After a brief exploration of this ancient monastery we continue on our way through vineyards to the beautiful Chrysorrogiatissa and on to the small town of Pano Panagia for refreshments.
-6 miles (9.5km) with 500ft (150m) of ascent.
+The walk in a nutshell: We begin our walk in Agios Fotas following a wide track to the Agia Moni Monastery, considered to be one of the oldest on Cyprus.
+After time to explore the monastery we continue on our way through vineyards to the beautiful Chrysorrogiatissa and on to the small town of Pano Panagia for refreshments.

 Day 7: The Baths of Aphrodite

-Easier Walk: Starting at a lovely picnic spot above Neo Chorio we make our way through pine forests to reveal an area of outstanding views over Polis and Latsi.
-We continue on our way past old mining areas to another picturesque picnic spot around a great oak tree before making our descent to Aphrodite’s Bath where we end our walk for today.
-5 miles (8km) with 400ft (120m) of ascent and 1,000ft (300m) of descent.
+The walk in a nutshell: Starting at a lovely picnic spot above Neo Chorio we make our way through pine forests to reveal an area of outstanding views over Polis and Latsi.
+We continue past old mining areas to another picturesque picnic spot around a great oak tree, before making our descent to Aphrodite's Bath where our walk ends.

-Harder Walk: Like the easier walk, we make our way to a picnic spot at the great oak tree.
-This is where the similarities end as we ascend Moutti tis Sotiras for 360° views above the Akamas Peninsula before zigzagging our way down to join the easier party at Aphrodite’s Bath for a well-earned drink to celebrate a great week’s walking.
-7 miles (11km) with 700ft (210m) of ascent and 1,400ft (420m) of descent.
+The walk in a nutshell: The first part of our day mirrors the other party, walking towards the great oak tree.
+From here we ascend Moutti Tis Sotiras for 360° views above the Akamas Peninsula before zig-zagging our way down to join the other party for a well-earned drink at Aphrodite's Bath to celebrate a great week's walking.

 Day 8: Departure Day